pgg1610/folio_website/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-Welcome to my site.
+Welcome to my personal website.

-I recently completed a doctorate from [Davidson School of Chemical Engineering](https://engineering.purdue.edu/ChE) at Purdue University.
-I was advised by [Jeffrey P. Greeley](https://engineering.purdue.edu/ChE/people/ptProfile?resource_id=84163).
-Understanding the molecular-level behavior of the catalyst through data and science has been the main focus of my doctoral research.
+I am a recent Chemical Engineering Ph.D. graduate from [Purdue University](https://engineering.purdue.edu/ChE).
+I was working with [Jeffrey P. Greeley](https://engineering.purdue.edu/ChE/people/ptProfile?resource_id=84163) to understanding the molecular-level behavior of the catalyst through data and science.
+I love to work on interesting ways to solve difficult problems that would help improve quality of life.

-Besides research, I love to teach and work on scientific communication.
+Besides research, I love to teach and share science with as many people as possible.

 Outside of work, I enjoy [cooking](https://www.instagram.com/pgg1610/), gaming, diving deep in arcane internet rabbit holes, reading philosophy, and going on longer-than-necessary bike rides.